emansih/VPSOnIntel-IITC/README.md

 The IITC plugin to interact with https://github.com/emansih/VpsOnIntel-backend

 The plugin highlights portals that have overclock enabled on intel map.
+Script downloads can be found here: https://github.com/emansih/VPSOnIntel-IITC/releases/latest

+Click on `VpsOnIntel.user.js` to download the file.

 ## Build